pivotal/docs-tap/scst-scan/overview.md

 With Supply Chain Security Tools (SCST) for Tanzu - Scan, Tanzu customers can build and deploy secure, trusted software that complies with their corporate security requirements.
 To enable this, SCST - Scan provides scanning and gatekeeping capabilities that Application and DevSecOps teams can easily incorporate earlier in their path to production as it is a known industry best practice for reducing security risk and ensuring more efficient remediation.

 ## Use Cases
-* Using your scanner as a plug-in, scan source code repositories and images for known CVEs prior to deploying to a cluster
+* Using your scanner as a plug-in, scan source code repositories and images for known CVEs prior to deploying to a cluster.
 * Identify CVEs by scanning continuously on each new code commit and/or each new image built.
 * Analyze scan results against user-defined policies using Open Policy Agent.
 * Produce vulnerability scan results and post them to the SCST - Store from where they can be queried.